mozillazg/ShortURL/README.md

 # shorturl

-A URL shortener site powered by Python and Django.
+A URL shortener site powered by Django.

 ## Features